Top 20 Intriguing Facts about Socrates

 Image: Unsplash

-Many believe that Socrates did not make money from teaching, though some people say that his main source of money, especially in the early days, were from teaching.
+Many believe that Socrates did not make money from teaching, though some people say that his main source of money, especially in the early days, was from teaching.
 He also practiced his father’s trade of sculpting and masonry and practiced in for many years.

 3. No belief in religion